mikefeldberg/cookbook/README.md

 ### Misc

-- live refresh for login/logout mutations
+- fix clickable area for delete recipe/comment confirmation (currently must click directly on text; no handler on containing element)
-- delete recipe/comment confirmation clickable area (currently must click directly on text; no handler on containing element)
+- fix recipedetails rating update; does not live-update when comment is added/modified